Professor Adam Walker

 Principal investigator

-Adam has focused on uncovering the mechanisms of MND and FTD for over 15 years.
-He obtained his BSc(Hons) in biochemistry from the University of Tasmania, PhD in neuroscience from the University of Melbourne, and was a postdoctoral fellow at the Center for Neurodegenerative Disease Research at the University of Pennsylvania and at Macquarie University, Sydney before founding the lab as the Ross Maclean Fellow for MND Research at the Queensland Brain Institute (2018-2025).
-He is a Bill Guest FightMND Mid-Career Research Fellow (since 2022) and the Chair of Pharmacological Sciences, The University of Sydney (since 2024).
+Adam has focused on uncovering the mechanisms of MND and FTD for over 20 years.
+He obtained his BSc(Hons) in biochemistry from the University of Tasmania, PhD in neuroscience from the University of Melbourne, and was a postdoctoral fellow at the Center for Neurodegenerative Disease Research at the University of Pennsylvania and at Macquarie University, Sydney before founding the Neurodegeneration Pathobiology Laboratory as the Ross Maclean Fellow for MND Research at the Queensland Brain Institute, The University of Queensland in 2018.
+He is a Bill Guest FightMND Research Fellow (since 2022) and relocated the lab to the Charles Perkins Centre at The University of Sydney in 2025, where he is also Chair of Pharmacological Sciences and Research Academic Lead in the Sydney Pharmacy School, and Convenor of the TDP-43 Research Cluster of the Centre for Drug Discovery Innovation.
+From January 2026, he is also Honorary Professor at The University of Queensland.

 juliana.jpg